actuallymentor/static-markdown-blog/README.md

 The ```yourblog.url/category/post.html``` links are ```html rel="calonical"``` to the ```yourblog.url/posts/post.html``` to prevent duplicate content.

 The setup is very advantageous for page speed.
-Note how the only impediment to a 100% score is the fact that Githib Pages does not leverage browser caching.
+Note how the only impediment to a 100% score is the fact that Github Pages does not leverage browser caching.

 ![Page speed screenshot]( ./content/assets/page-speed.png )